neondatabase/website/content/docs/guides/grafbase.md

 }
 ```

-You can learn more about Neon and Postgres by reading their documentation introduction.

 ## Test the resolvers

-We're now ready to start playing with it!

-Start the Grafbase CLI:
+1. Start the Grafbase CLI:

 ```bash
 npx grafbase dev
 ```

-Then go to http://localhost:4000 and execute the following GraphQL mutation, which will create a new product:
+2. Go to http://localhost:4000 and execute the following GraphQL mutation, which creates a new product:

 ```graphql
 mutation {